sugarlabs/sugargame/README.md

 ## Adding Pygame to a GTK activity

-To add Pygame to an existing Sugar activity, create a PygameCanvas widget and call run_pygame on it.
+To add Pygame to an existing Sugar activity, create a PygameCanvas widget passing the main loop function of the Pygame program.

 ```
-    widget = sugargame.canvas.PygameCanvas(self)
+    widget = sugargame.canvas.PygameCanvas(self,main=self.game.run)
     vbox.pack_start(widget)

-    widget.run_pygame(self.game.run)
 ```

 Due to limitations of Pygame and SDL, there can only be one PygameCanvas in the entire activity.

-The argument to run_pygame is a function structured like a Pygame program.
 In the main loop, remember to dispatch GTK events using Gtk.main_iteration().

 ```
     def main_loop():
         self.running = True
         clock = pygame.time.Clock()
+	pygame.display.init()
         screen = pygame.display.get_surface()

         while self.running: